hanjingo/doc/NOTE/CSAPP/chapter12.md

 - $P(s)$: If $s$ is nonzero, then $P$ decrements $s$ and returns immediately.
 If $s$ is zero, then suspend the thread until $s$ becomes nonzero and the thread is restarted by a $V$ operation.
 After restarting, the $P$ operation decrements $s$ and returns control to the caller.
 - $V(s)$: The $V$ operation increments $s$ by 1.
 If there are any threads blocked at a $P$ operation waiting for $s$ to become nonzero, then the $V$ operation restarts exactly one of these threads, which then completes its $P$ operation by decrementing $s$.

-when several threads are waiting at a semaphore, you cannot predict which one will be restarted as a result of the $V$.
+When several threads are waiting at a semaphore, you cannot predict which one will be restarted as a result of the $V$.

 The definitions of $P$ and $V$ ensure that a running program can never enter a state where a properly initialized semaphore has a negative value.
 This property, known as the semaphore invariant, provides a powerful tool for controlling the trajectories of concurrent programs.